 Princeton, New Jersey | 2022

-To conduct interviews with rare disease advocates, and to analyze the convergence of cultural, theological, and disability-related perspectives in rare disease advocacy in order to increase the full, conscious, active participation of people with rare disease in worship.
+To conduct interviews with persons living with chronic illness and Long COVID, and to analyze the convergence of cultural, theological, and disability-related perspectives among such persons in order to increase their full, conscious, active participation in worship.

 Hope College, Kate Finley